-Oasis of the Seas has 2,706 cabins and suites.
-Almost 2,000 have balconies that overlook the ocean, Central Park, or the Boardwalk.
+Oasis of the Seas features a whopping 2,706 cabins and suites.
+Almost 2,000 have balconies that overlook the ocean to catch the breeze, Central Park, or the Boardwalk.
 Oasis has 37 different categories of cabins and suites, so there is certainly an accommodation to suit everyone's tastes and pocketbooks.

 The 28 loft suites high on deck 17 are a first for the cruise industry, with two levels and floor-to-ceiling windows.
 Like all the Oasis staterooms, these suites are contemporary and chic.
-I loved the AquaTheater Suites, with huge balconies that overlook the Boardwalk, AquaTheater, and the sea.
+Popular are the AquaTheater Suites, with huge balconies that overlook the Boardwalk, AquaTheater, and the sea.

-Families will enjoy the numerous types of family cabins and suites, which sleep up to six.
+Families can bunk together in the numerous types of family cabins and suites, which sleep up to six.

 Much like the shows, cruisers can book a table in any of the specialty restaurants prior to their cruise.